 —Dr. Marc Ghislain of the International Potato Center (CIP) Kenya Office

-The 2Blades Foundation, a non-profit research organization based in the Chicago area, is a principal sponsor of a project that recently developed a durable solution for late-blight potato disease which helped cause the Irish Potato Famine in the 1840s, leading to the deaths of a million Irish people and at least 100,000 citizens of other nations.
+The 2Blades Foundation is a principal sponsor of a project that recently developed a durable solution for late-blight potato disease which helped cause the Irish Potato Famine in the 1840s, leading to the deaths of a million Irish people and at least 100,000 citizens of other nations.

 The discovery is of historic importance, and now 2Blades is seeking partners to help bring this disease-resistant potato variety to market and fight hunger in East Africa.

 Potatoes are the world’s third-most important food crop, producing nutritious food more quickly, on less land, and in harsher climates than any other major crop.
 Over half the world’s potatoes are grown in developing countries by smallholder or subsistence farmers.

 Yet even today, late blight, caused by Phytophthora infestans remains one of the most destructive crop diseases globally, affecting more than 7 million acres of cultivated potato and causing an estimated $10 billion in economic losses in developing countries each year.

 In Kenya and Uganda, where over 1 million smallholder farmers now grow potatoes, late-blight disease can destroy up to 70 percent of their crop.
 Farmers in wealthier nations spray fungicide to protect potato crops, but these treatments may be unavailable or unaffordable in developing countries.

 Our partners’ new disease-resistant potato variety can boost African farmers’ production, increase their incomes, and improve their families’ health.